floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 implementation compared to letting the window system dictate the swapchain size.

-There are downsides though: At least on my Kubuntu laptop it looks like the window system and Vulkan swapchain code doesn't run in in lock step.
+There are downsides though: At least on my Kubuntu laptop it looks like the window system and Vulkan swapchain code doesn't run in lock step.
 Instead the Vulkan swapchain seems to lag behind the window system a bit and this results in minor artefacts during resizing: sometimes there's a visible gap between the Vulkan surface and window border, and the frame rate gets slighly out of whack